Focus on Foci

 Today there is general agreement that dental foci should be cleared away, and it has become usual to diagnose them by X-ray.
 Unfortunately, only some of the dental foci can be discovered by this means.
 Encapsulated foci can be recognized only if large enough, and if not concealed by the tooth's shadow.
 And definite X-ray signs are much rarer in non-encapsulated osteomyelitic processes.
 It is therefore the most dangerous of all dental foci which most frequently prove X-ray negative.
 Even with X-ray positive dental film, only those foci can be recognized which happen to be situated outside shadows.
 Since X-ray negative foci often escape treatment - and they are the ones the body has failed to resist effectively - they can continue to develop their destructive effects unhindered.

-My clinical experience has produced evidence of a causal connection between foci and tumor development, and in this respect, the results obtained with the aid of an infra-red test are especially significant.
+My clinical experience has produced evidence of a causal connection between foci and tumour development, and in this respect, the results obtained with the aid of an infra-red test are especially significant.

 From this it is clear that the advisable treatment for devitalized teeth is extraction.